Canna71/obsidian-sets/README.md

 ## Sort

 Sort is used to order items in the view.
 It is a list of properties and directions.

-## Group

-Group is used to group items in the view.
-It is a list of properties.

 ## Fields